 Of course we also have the three novella’s from Hogwarts Library.
 Tales of Beedle the Bard, Quidditch Through the Ages, and of course the soon to be movie Fantastic Beasts and Where to Find Them.
 They don’t match in language or in format.
 But I don’t really mind that too much with these.

-And lastly I of course have the illustrated edition of The Philsopher’s Stone.
+Lastly I of course have the illustrated edition of The Philsopher’s Stone.
 It is so huge.
 I can’t fit it properly on this shelf the way I would like which is that you can see the cover properly.
 So this has to do I suppose.

 Looking back at last year I didn’t have quite as many Harry Potter books then.
 Obviously there was no illustrated edition and we didn’t have a complete set of the Dutch ones which also takes up some space.
 But I think I like how this shelf is now matter.
 It doesn’t feel quite so empty.
 It’s a bit too full actually.
 But I think I like that.